djeada/Statistics-Notes/notes/spatial_statistics/spatial_data_and_distance.md

-# Spatial Data, Support, and Distance: A Student Guide
+# Spatial Data, Support, and Distance

-Spatial analysis begins **before** any spatial statistic is calculated.
+Spatial analysis begins before any spatial statistic is calculated.

-Before using Moran's \(I\), fitting a variogram, running kriging, or analyzing a point pattern, we must decide what the spatial observations actually represent.
+Before using Moran's $I$, fitting a variogram, running kriging, or analyzing a point pattern, we first need to decide what the spatial observations actually represent.

 The most important questions are: